adapter-hub/website/posts/2021/adapters-for-bart-and-gpt2.md

 model.model.train_adapter("poem")

 ```
 We have created the GPT-2 model and added an adapter with `add_adapter()`.
 We only need to pass the name of the adapter `"poem"`.
-After adding the new adapter, We call `train_adapter()` and pass the name of our adapter.
+After adding the new adapter.
+We call `train_adapter()` and pass the name of our adapter.
 This does two things.
 Firstly it freezes all parameters of the pre-trained model such that only the parameters of the adapter are updated during training.
 Secondly, it activates the adapter so that it is used in the forward pass.
 Next, we can train our model the same way we would without an adapter.
 In the end, we can save our trained adapter as follows.

 ```python